Building a Mystery: Reception

 The song won the Juno Award for Single of the Year in 1998.
 The track also made Sarah McLachlan the recipient of the Grammy Award for Best Female Pop Vocal Performance at the Grammy Awards of 1998, beating Mariah Carey, Shawn Colvin, Paula Cole and Jewel.
 It came in at number 91 on VH1's "100 Greatest Songs of the '90s".

 Chart performance

-"Building a Mystery" became McLachlan's biggest chart hit in Canada, spending eight weeks at number one on the RPM Top Singles chart and ranking at number one on the magazine's year-end chart for 1997.
-It also topped the RPM Adult Contemporary and Alternative 30 charts.
+"Building a Mystery" became McLachlan's biggest chart hit in Canada, spending eight weeks at number one on the RPM 100 Hit Tracks chart and ranking at number one on the magazine's year-end chart for 1997.
+It also topped the RPM Adult Contemporary Tracks and Alternative 30 charts.
 In the United States, it debuted at number 18 on the Billboard Hot 100 in early September 1997 and peaked at number 13 a month later.
-In Australia, the song gained minor popularity, reaching number 97 in March 1998.
+It also spent 10 weeks at number one on Adult Alternative Airplay; in February 2021, for the chart's 25th anniversary, Billboard ranked the song at number 38 on its list of the 100 most successful songs in the chart's history.
+In Australia, the song reached number 97 in March 1998.